The FY2022 JSPS Research Fellowship for Japanese Biomedical and Behavioral Researchers at NIH (“KAITOKU-NIH”)

 - Lab space, equipment and resources to conduct research

-- Digital copy of certificate of PhD degree: Scanned document must be in the form of a certificate of the diploma with the original seal and signature (not a photocopy) from the university issuing the doctoral degree (in Japanese if issued by a Japanese university).
+- Digital copy of certificate of PhD degree: Scanned document must be in the form of a certificate of the diploma with the original seal and signature (not a photocopy) from the university issuing the doctoral degree.
 It must be attached to the application form.
 This document does not need to be translated into English.

 - 5-page Biosketch: Submit the 5-page Biosketch (Curriculum Vitae) of your NIH host researcher.
 The Biosketch may not exceed 5 pages.